 Does Florida Have a Separate Statute of Limitations for Wrongful Death Claims?

-Florida’s four-year statute of limitations for product liability claims generally only applies to accidents that cause injuries.
+Florida’s two-year statute of limitations for product liability claims generally only applies to accidents that cause injuries.
 If you lost a loved one due to a defective product, you might only have two years to move forward with a claim.

 As you can see, the statute of limitations for defective products in Florida can vary.
 We provide information about the specific amount of time you have to move forward with your case and compassionately address your feelings if you lose a family member.